jagilren/jagilren/README.md

 ## Skills

-* Using Mikroitk Routers  from 2016
+* Using Mikrotik Routers  and Mikrotik Scripting from 2016
+* Ubiquiti Wifi Plattform.
-* SysAdmin in Microsoft Windows EcoSystems.
+* SysAdmin in Microsoft Windows EcoSystems from 2006.
+* Microsoft Office and Office 365
-* Scripting with PowerShell
+* Scripting with PowerShell.
-* Critical thinking, decision-making and problem solving skills
+* Critical thinking, decision-making and problem solving skills.
-* Some Python coding
+* Some Python coding.
-* Some Skill in macOS and Apple's EcoSystem
+* Some Skill in macOS and Apple's EcoSystem.
-* Special skills and experience in VBA, PowerQuery and Excel Data Analisys
+* Special skills and experience in VBA, PowerQuery and Excel Data Analisys.
-* English read (fluent), Conversational (begginer)
+* English read (fluent), Conversational (begginer).

 ## Contact